connornishijima/connornishijima.github.io/_products/lixie.md

 ## A New Standard for Arduino Libraries

 **I pride myself in how easy my products are to use.**

+I've always been a fan of the Nixie Tube.
+Beautiful typography, endearing glow, and very clever technology.
+But when commercial production stopped in the 1990s, prices for surplus Nixie Tubes began to rise.
+Smaller tubes like the IN-16 are still only about $3.50/piece, but bigger and more desirable tubes like the IN-18 can run up to $45/piece.
+If you wanted to make a 6-digit clock, it can cost up to $270 just for the tubes!
+And they're potentially dangerous.
+And they might "burn out" next week.
+And they need special switching circuitry.
+And they're old news.
+So let's modernize the Nixie Tube!

 I've kept the wiring very simple, with only three wires connected between each breadboard-friendly display. **[The Pixie Chroma Arduino Library](https://github.com/connornishijima/Pixie_Chroma/#readme)** also has many examples that are explained line-by-line so that anybody can understand them.
 I even included [template Arduino Sketches](https://github.com/connornishijima/Pixie_Chroma/blob/main/examples/04_Minimal_Sketches/01_Standard/01_Standard.ino) to skip the parts newcomers find tedious, like `#include` directives and class definitions.
 Many advanced projects that even seasoned coders would find challenging are hassle-free with the Pixie Chroma library!